CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the Web
+An interpreted programming language that runs in a browser and is used to enhance the function of websites.

 ## Question 8